People use the expression “eat my dust” when they are confident that they will outperform their opponent at something.

 “We pounded along steadily, first along the beautiful shore road skirting Lake Erie, and then through the vineyard section near Westfield, passing a number of cars going our way and coming out victorious in several sharp battles for the lead with larger cars, none of which were anxious to eat our dust.”

-I can’t find the phrase before that year, so perhaps it originated sometime around the beginning of the 20th century.
+Since I cannot find this phrase before the year 1909, it’s possible that it originated sometime around the beginning of the 20th century.